ErikDodd/reading-notes/201class1.md

 # Code 201 - Class 1 - Reading Notes

-## How the Web Works, Website Design & Proess, and Javascript Basics
+## How the Web Works, Website Design & Process, and Javascript Basics

 **1. Compose a short poem describing how HTTP sends data between computer. **